On propagation of regularities and evolution of radius of analyticity in the solution of the fifth order KdV-BBM model

 \section{Abstract}

-We consider the initial value problem (IVP) associated to a fifth order KdV-BBM type model that describes the propagation of the unidirectional water waves.
-We prove the local well-posedness in the space of the analytic functions, so called Gevrey class.
-We also discuss the evolution of radius of analyticity in such class by providing explicit formulas for upper and lower bounds.
+We consider the initial value problem (IVP) associated to a fifth order KdV-BBM type model that describes the propagation of unidirectional water waves.
+We prove that the regularity in the initial data propagates in the solution, in other words no singularities can appear or disappear in the solution to this model.
+We also prove the local well-posedness of the IVP in the space of the analytic functions, the so called Gevrey class.
+Furthermore, we discuss the evolution of radius of analyticity in such class by providing explicit formulas for upper and lower bounds.